 Ubuntu supports a lot of packages that may not be available in official Ubuntu archives, why they developed a Personal Package Archives (PPA ) by which you can smoothly install packages which are absent in official archives.
 The strong point is with these PPA features you will be able to install an expansive range of softwares easily compared to Debian.

 Debian comes with strong restrictions and also goes by a different release cycle comparing with Ubuntu.
 So you might say that these differences are what we know and can affect certain use cases which we will discuss later in this article.

-look at the Debian VS Ubuntu Points
+Before that have a look at the point Debian VS Ubuntu

 - Not favorable for Beginner

 - Very Stable

 - Unscheduled releases

 - A stable release is supported for 3 years on a maximum Scale